What Does HIPAA Say About Telehealth?

-They must protect against reasonably anticipated threats, uses and disclosures, ensuring that their employees also comply with the regulations.
-Organizations must conduct their own risk assessment to determine the appropriate technical, administrative and physical safeguards that need to be put in place to meet the HIPAA requirements.
+They must protect against reasonably anticipated threats, uses, and disclosures, ensuring that their employees comply with the regulations.
+Organizations must conduct their risk assessment to determine the appropriate technical, administrative, and physical safeguards that need to be put in place to meet the HIPAA requirements.

-Mechanisms for HIPAA compliance are either deemed “required” or “addressable”.
-Those aspects that are listed as “required” are mandatory, while the regulations are flexible when it comes to “addressable” items.
+Mechanisms for HIPAA compliance are either deemed “required” or “addressable.”
+Those aspects listed as “required” are mandatory, while the regulations are flexible when it comes to “addressable” items.

 When it comes to telehealth systems that deal with ePHI, these are some of the required technical specifications: